 Painted Mountain Flou...

 Tolerates low fertility, cold, drought.
-Very early.
 Kernels are bright rainbow colors, high in antioxidants.
 Can be eaten as sweet corn, hominy, or ground into flour.
+Can be planted before your last frost date.

-Bred by Dave Christensen, whose life work has been to ensure that people all over the world have a hardy, easy-to-grow source of survival food they can grow for themselves.
+Bred by Dave Christensen, using over 70 Native American corn varieties.
+His life's work has been to ensure that people all over the world have a hardy, easy-to-grow source of survival food they can grow for themselves.

 BOTANICAL NAME: Zea mays